 The Land Bank of the Philippines - Trust Banking Group (TBG) is a government-owned universal bank authorized to perform trust functions committed to carrying out its business in accordance with all applicable laws, rules and regulations of regulatory authorities, internal policies and procedures.
 It shall pursue its operations with the highest ethical standards and principles of fidelity and prudence, observing skill, care, prudence and diligence in the management and administration of fiduciary assets.
-In compliance with BSP Circular No. 766, series of 2012, the Board of Directors shall ensure an appropriate degree of independence between the activities of the Bank and its Trust Banking Group.
+In compliance with the regulations of the Bangko Sentral ng Pilipinas, the Board of Directors shall ensure an appropriate degree of independence between the activities of the Bank and its Trust Banking Group.